Aasif31461/goal-tracker/README.md

 - **Reset**: One-click "Nuclear Reset" to wipe all data and start fresh (protected by double confirmation).

 #### ⚡ **Bulk Operations (New!)**
 - **Bulk Subject Creation**: Paste a list of subjects (e.g., from your syllabus PDF) during onboarding to create them all at once.
+Handles numbered or unnumbered lists.
 - **Bulk Topic Edit**: Swiftly replace a subject's topics by pasting a list.
 The system automatically cleans up numbering (e.g., "1.
-Unit 01" becomes "Unit 01").
+Unit 01" becomes "Unit 01") and ignores extra whitespace.

 ### 📸 Screenshots